tytydraco/yessleep/out/It_Came_Back__Night_One.md

 “*Take it out of my house now!”* I screamed.

 I couldn’t hold back.
 It spelled something it shouldn’t have known.

 Maggie and Shobi never knew the nickname my dad called me.

-Right after that—I heard the last two words my father said before he passed away on a hospital bed—I was just eleven at the time.
+Right after that—I heard the last two words my father said before he passed away at the hospital—I was eleven then.

-I heard it clear, like someone put their mouth next to my face, loud, almost inside my head, closed between my ears as if a voice spoke through a pair of headphones glued to my skull.
+I heard it clear, like someone put their mouth next to my cheek, loud, almost inside my head, closed between my ears as if a voice spoke through a pair of headphones that were glued to my skull.

-It felt uncomfortably close and physically violating and sent a cold tingle in me immediately.
+It felt uncomfortably close and physically violating and sent a cold tingle in me.